 Invasive breast cancer: Incident cases were identified through self-report from annual study update questionnaire, physician reports or through reports from the next of kin, and were histologically confirmed based on pathology reports and medical records.

-- Intake of red meat (gram per day)
+- Intake of red meat (grams per day)

 - Intake of white meat